CUgriffinlab/gnomes-submission/_sources/tutorial.rst.txt

 Creating your submission
 -----------------------------------------------
-For a complete submission you should customize the `reward()` function to evaluate performance and the `predict()` function to determine the action to take.
+For a complete submission you should customize the `predict()` function to determine an action for your gnome home to take.
 In both of these functions you may use any of the available observations about your home.
-Here is a list of the valid keys to `home.obs_dict`.
+Here is a list of the valid keys to `home.obs_dict`:

 	#. "t_in_current", current indoor temperature (deg C)
 	#. "t_out_current", current indoor temperature (deg C)